Azure-Samples/open-liberty-on-aks/README.md

 ### Visit the application

-* Visit the cluster in the portal
+* Visit the cluster in the portal.

 * Select **Workloads**.